 Perhaps you have a lot of experience making informed financial decisions, but need some help with tax concepts or retirement planning.
 Great — start there.

-Or maybe you have little experience in considering the financial aspects of your decisions and need help right from the beginning.
+Or you have little experience in considering the financial aspects of your decisions and need help right from the beginning.
 That’s good, too.
 You can also start there.